rukkusingla/grobid-quantities/README.md

 ## Start the service

+To start the service, navigate to the grobid-quantities folder.

+> cd PATH-TO-GROBID/grobid/grobid-quantities

 > mvn -Dmaven.test.skip=true jetty:run-war

 Demo/console web app is then accessible at ```http://localhost:8080```

+Note: Running the start service command outside of the grobid-quanitites folder can start the grobid without grobid-quantities.

 Using ```curl``` POST/GET requests: